eikek/sharry/modules/microsite/docs/doc/configure.md

 The mode `invite` is intended to open the application only to some users.
 An admin user can create invitation keys and distribute them to the desired people.
-While the user must be admin, it is also necessary to provide the `new-invite-password`.
+While the user must be admin, it is also necessary to provide the `invite-password`.
 The idea is that only the person who installs sharry knows this.
 If it is not set (must be non-empty), then invitation won't work.
 New invitation keys can be generated from within the web application or via REST calls (using `curl`, for example).